steunix/passweaver-api/docs/index.md

 ### Environment

-Your environment must expose this variable:
+Passweaver API reads this environment variable:

 - `PASSWEAVERAPI_PRISMA_URL`: the database connection string in the form `postgresql://user:password@serverip:port/database`

 See [Prisma Documentation](https://www.prisma.io/docs/orm/overview/databases/postgresql#connection-details) for further details.

-If your is a production environment, don't forget to set variable `NODE_ENV` to `production`, since some of Passweaver API dependencies use that variable to optimize operations.
+If you're installing a production environment, don't forget to set variable `NODE_ENV` to `production`, since some of Passweaver API dependencies use that variable to optimize operations.

 ### Database